The Top Ten MITRE ATT&CK Techniques

 The red team analysts of Picus Labs evaluate the results and examine indicators to identify malicious actions for building attack scenarios.
 Then, our blue team analysts examine the effects of these malicious actions on security controls and endpoints and develop actionable prevention signatures and detection rules for them.
 As building blocks of attack scenarios, each malicious action is mapped to a technique of the MITRE ATT&CK framework to ground the scenarios in a common taxonomy.

-Click on a technique to explore how to simulate the technique (red team exercise), how to detect and mitigate the technique (blue team exercise), and which threat actors and malware use these techniques on which target
+Click on a technique to explore how to simulate the technique (red team exercise), how to detect and mitigate the technique (blue team exercise), and which threat actors and malware use these techniques on which targets.

 |